AugustHao/Augusts_R_beginner_workshop/README.md

 * Basics of Rmarkdown --- completed 10/03/2017

-* Basic data cleaning and organising in R (we won't be covering this in detail as it's a massive topic)
+* Basic data cleaning and organising in R (we won't be covering this in detail as it's a massive topic) --- completed 26/07/2017

 * Summary statistics and hypothesis testing (this would be a very short one)